Gaya56/Solar-API-Web/Solar_API_Library-main/README.md

-Below is a revised version of your `README.md` file for your GitHub project:

----

 # Solar_API_Library

 This repository contains a collection of functions designed to interact with the Google Solar API using HTML and JavaScript.
 It's structured to help developers integrate solar data into their web projects efficiently.